R v Ruzic: Background

-Opinion of the court
+Decision of the court

 On April 20, 2001, the Supreme Court upheld the acquittal and dismissed the Crown appeal.

 LeBel J, writing for a unanimous Court, held that section 17 of the Criminal Code violated section 7 of the Charter on the basis that its requirements were too restrictive by requiring presence and immediacy.
 The requirements meant the defence was unavailable in situations where the threat is to a third party or involves harm in the future.

 LeBel agreed with the trial judge's finding that a common law defence of duress that did not have the same restrictions was also available.
 In the common law defence, the accused must make a reasonable effort to combat the threat, the severity of the criminal conduct must be proportional to the threat, and the accused must have no reasonable alternative of escape.